Den-Kachanov/Find-Max-Planar-Subgraph/README.md

 # Find-Max-Planar-Subgraph

-An algorithmic tool for computing the maximum planar subgraph of an arbitrary undirected graph.
-The project implements heuristic and approximate methods for extracting subgraphs that can be embedded in the plane without edge crossings.
+An algorithmic tool for computing the maximum planar subgraph of an arbitrary undirected graph. ...

 ## Project description